 > The Snake That Poisons Everybody — GOSSIP

-These two quotes agree: Gossip and speaking evil is bad.
-Judge for yourself if the following quotes contains any gossip, malice, or evil speaking:
+These two quotes agreed: Gossip and speaking evil is bad.
+Judge for yourself if the following quotes from that page contains any gossip, malice, or evil speaking:

 > The American Medical Association and friends in the drug industry have relied upon their allies in the Food and Drug Administration to aggressively assault the advocates of natural treatment methods.
 They want to cut, burn and poison you for all the money they’re going to make, while natural remedies are burned and hidden from the public.

 > The government thinks they own your children, and that they can play Russian-roulette with your children!